gragusa/Divergences.jl/README.md

 hessian!(Array(Float64, size(x)), div, x, y)
 ```

-Notice that the Hessian of a divergence is sparse, where the diagonal entries are the only ones different from zero.
-For this reason, `hessian(div, x, y)` return an `Array{Float64,1}` with the diagonal entries of the hessian.
+Notice that the the divergence's Hessian is sparse, where the diagonal entries are the only ones different from zero.
+For this reason, `hessian(div, x, y)` returns an `Array{Float64,1}` with the diagonal entries of the hessian.

 ## List of divergences